itk-dev/os2forms_payment/README.md

 ## Setup

-Ensure that the values described above is set in your Settings.php <br><br>
+Ensure that the values described above is set in your Settings.php\
+\
-Create a new webform <br>
+Create a new webform\
-Goto Indstillinger -> Formular -> Form preview settings -> Enable preview page (Obligatorisk) <br>
+Goto Indstillinger -> Formular -> Form preview settings -> Enable preview page (Obligatorisk)\
-Insert the payment module in the webform.<br>
+Insert the payment module in the webform.\
-Go to the payment element settings and select the element containing the amount to pay (field types: Skjult, Vælg).<br>
+Go to the payment element settings and select the element containing the\
+amount to pay (field types: Skjult, Vælg).\
 Test if the Nets gateway appears on the Review page.

 ## Coding standards